What I’ve done to judge the best crossbow

 Weight: 6.5 lbs Length: 26 inches Width (cocked): 5.75 inches Draw Weight: 240 lbs Power Stroke: 9.5 inches

-I absolutely love the Ravin R26, and it is my top pick of all the new guns out in 2019.
+I absolutely love the Ravin R26, and it is my top pick of all the new bows out.

 What I most love is it’s a real hunting bow.
 The handling is second to none, and it has a really compact feel which – along with its super light weight (6.5 lbs) and slender width when cocked at 5.75 inches – lends itself superbly to mobility.
 What’s more, the power stroke is an unbelievably short 9.5 inches, making it easy to handle the excessive draw weight at 240lbs.